colloqium/colloqium-api/README.md

     - Create a TwIML App and set the url to your deployment
     - Create OpenAI account and get API key
     - Create a Segment account and get WRITE_KEY
+    - Create a Mixpanel account and get API secret

 5. Activate the virtual environment: poetry shell